Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

     ![Review information in the eval_info json file.](media/devops-build-pipeline-16.png 'Eval Info JSON File')

-### Task 4: Review Build Outputs
+### Task 4: Review Train Outputs

 1. Log in to [Azure Machine Learning studio](https://ml.azure.com) either directly or via the [Azure Portal](https://portal.azure.com).
 Make sure you select the Azure Machine Learning workspace that you created from the notebook earlier.
 Open your **Models** section, and observe the versions of the registered model: `compliance-classifier`.
-The latest version is the one registered by the build pipeline you have run in the previous task.
+The latest version is the one registered by the train pipeline you have run in the previous task.

     ![Review registered model in Azure Machine Learning studio.](media/devops-build-outputs-01.png 'Registered Models in Azure Machine Learning studio')